How to make Decisions under Pressure when Standing at a Crossroads

 Ultimately, every crossroads offers an opportunity to learn more about yourself and your priorities.
 Trust that even under pressure, you have the tools to navigate decisions with grace and intentionality.
 When you align your choices with who you truly are, the path forward will become clearer—one thoughtful step at a time.

-I am an experienced medical doctor (MBChB, MRCGP, NLP master pract cert, Transformational Life Coach dip, Counselling cert, Med Hyp Dip and EAGALA cert) with a special interest in stress management.
-I may have an impressive number of letters after my name, and I may have more than three decades of professional experience, but what qualifies me to excel at what I do is my intuitive understanding of my clients’ difficulties and my extensive personal experience of managing major life changes using strategies I developed over many years.
+“I am an experienced medical doctor – MBChB, MRCGP, NLP master pract cert, Transformational Life Coach (dip.)
+Life Story Coach (cert.)
+Stress Counselling (cert.)
+Med Hypnotherapy (dip.) and EAGALA (cert.)
+I may have an impressive number of letters after my name, and more than three decades of professional experience, but what qualifies me to excel at what I do is my intuitive understanding of my clients’ difficulties and my extensive personal experience of managing major life changes using strategies I developed over many years.”
+Dr M Montagu

 Remote Work: A Tale of Two Temperaments – Introverts and Extroverts